YINI-lang/YINI-spec/YINI-Specification.md

 host = "localhost"
 ```

-SHOULD be represented conceptually as:
+MUST be represented conceptually as:
 ```json
 {
   "name": "App",